xuzhongping/EasyBlock/README.md

 ## License

-PPDelegate is available under the MIT license.
+EasyBlock is available under the MIT license.
 See the LICENSE file for more info.